-Due to the diverse geography of the district and the need to visit schools and other district worksites, the Board provides a monthly vehicle allowance to the Superintendent/Secretary Treasurer.
-The monthly vehicle allowance is set at a level competitive with the vehicle allowances provided to Superintendents and other senior managers in districts of similar size and geography.
-Other senior management positions receive a kilometer mileage rate for travel.
+Due to the diverse geography of the district and the need to visit schools and other district worksites, the Board provides an annual vehicle allowance to the Superintendent and Director of Learning.
+The vehicle allowances are set at a level competitive with the vehicle allowances provided to Superintendents and other senior managers in districts of similar size and geography.